 Witness the Hoi An’s true charm as you wander around its old town streets and well-preserved facades.

 Good for: those falling in love with the mesmerizing architectures, Superfast tailored dress, good silk and fabrics, great seafood and lovely cookings.

 Boasting as one of the fastest developing cities in Vietnam, Da Nang has rightly modernized itself with a number of special bridges.
 Dragon Bridge and Han River Bridge are the most popular ones, connecting the two sides of this beautiful city.

-Other sights to see are the Marble Mountain which is seated right inside the city, the glorious beaches to the east and the Ba Na Hill to the west.
+Other sights to see are the Marble Mountain which is seated right inside the city, the glorious beaches to the east and the Ba Na Hills to the west.

-The tourism in this country is well-developed all thanks to the accessibility of an international airport which allows travelers to explore Central Vietnam.
+The tourism in this country is well-developed all thanks to the accessibility of Da Nang international airport which allows travelers to explore Central Vietnam.

 Good for: pro-sea travelers and party souls who love the nightlife vibe on a rooftop.